Are you a carer?

 Many people do not think of themselves as carers, and miss out on the support that is available.

-A carer is anyone who provides care and support for someone of any age.
+A carer is "an adult who provides or intends to provide care for an adult needing care... [who] is not under or by a contract, or as [part of] voluntary work" (Care Act 2014, p.
+10).
 This could be a relative, neighbour or friend who may need support with shopping, housework, managing their money, personal care or help to get out and about.

 The care they provide is unpaid, although there are benefits and allowances that carers can claim.